 DSLs receive weekly safeguarding updates from Andrew Hall.

-Governors receive an annual report from the headteacher on safeguarding.
+Governors receive a termly report from the headteacher on safeguarding.

 Half Termly safeguarding meetings include monitoring of records (My Concern, SCR, First Aid)